 1. Consider a hypothetical stationary shock wave in which the upstream state is supercritical, the downstream state is subcritical, and both are detached and have zero potential vorticity.
-Show that such a feature cannot be stationary.
-(Reference: Nof, 1984).
+Show (as Nof, 1984 did) that such a feature cannot be stationary.